Eb0nheart/Eb0nheart/README.md

 I mainly work within the Microsoft space of frameworks/sdks/packages/tools/etc. but sometimes venture into other languages and technologies (mostly here on my private profile writing silly apps just to learn new stuff).

-In the short amount of time i've been developing code, i've started developing my own clean code principles, which i describe below.

 ## Cool Code Calisthenics

 - Code is book with a story to tell, so write it as such, not as your personal notes.